sktime/sktime/docs/source/developer_guide/git_workflow.rst

     For example, you can use:

     * `GitHub Desktop <https://desktop.github.com/>`_ to clone the repository and manage remotes.
 This is the official GitHub GUI client and also integrates with your browser.
-    * `Visual Studio Code <https://code.visualstudio.com/>`_ with the Git extension to manage branches and commits.
+    * `Visual Studio Code <https://code.visualstudio.com/>`_, with suitable git extensions, to manage branches and commits.
     * `pycharm <https://www.jetbrains.com/pycharm/>`_ (native installation) to manage branches and commits.

     These solutions will carry out the same steps under the hood, but with a graphical interface.